 Goodbye, Baggage Fees: 10 Carry-On Tips

 Airlines collect up to $100 for the first checked bag a traveler brings aboard, and double that for overweight or oversize bags, but some major U.S. carriers still allow passengers a free carry-on -- and consumers unwilling to pay must cram everything in to take advantage.
-The International Air Transport Association recommends 21.5 x 13.5 x 7.5 inches as the optimum size, although most airlines allow 22 x 14 x 9 inches.
+The International Air Transport Association recommends 21.5 x 13.5 x 7.5 inches as the optimum size, although airlines allow up to 22 x 18 x 10 inches.
 With a few packing tips and tricks, travelers can fit all the necessities and save money this summer.